The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 These conditions are explained in more detail below.

-A supply must have taken place in
+A supply must have

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.